Christine Goodwin (politician)

-Christine Goodwin is an American businesswoman and politician serving as a member of the Oregon House of Representatives from the 2nd district.
-Goodwin was appointed to the House in August 2021, succeeding Gary Leif.
+Christine Goodwin is an American businesswoman and politician who served as a member of the Oregon House of Representatives for the 4th district from 2023 to 2025.
+Goodwin was appointed to the House on August 12, 2021, succeeding Gary Leif for the 2nd district seat.
+She went on to be elected to the Oregon's 4th House district on November 8, 2022, and assumed office on January 9, 2023.

 Career

 Goodwin began her career as a teacher and coach at Roseburg High School.
 She later worked as the administrator of her husband's optometry practice.
 Goodwin also founded a local coffee house and fitness club.
 She served as an interim member of the Douglas County Board of Commissioners.
 Goodwin was appointed to serve as a member of the Oregon House of Representatives in August 2021, succeeding Gary Leif, who died in office.
 She was sworn in on August 25, 2021.

+Political positions

+Following the Standoff at Eagle Pass, Goodwin signed a letter in support of Texas Governor Greg Abbott's decision in the conflict.